ome/ome-files-performance/README.md

-The benchmark metrics have been derived from twenty independent iterations of each benchmark tests.
-The only exception is the Plate dataset pixeldata performance test which has only been reproduced 6 times as a result of its long execution time (~1.5hr per test).
+The benchmark metrics have been derived from twenty independent iterations of each benchmark test.
+The only exception is the Plate dataset pixeldata performance test which has only been reproduced six times as a result of its long execution time (~1.5hr per test).

 Additionally, we have reproduced the benchmark by repeating the same number of